evennia/evennia/docs/sphinx/source/wiki/PortalAndServer.rst

 -  The Player quits from inside the game, killing the Server Session.
    The Server then syncs with the Portal to make sure to close the Portal connection cleanly.
--  The Server is rebooted/reset/shutdown - The Server Sessions are then copied over ("saved") to the Portal side.
+-  The Server is rebooted/reset/shutdown - The Server Sessions are copied over ("saved") to the Portal side.
 When the Server comes back up, this data is returned by the Portal so the two are again in sync.
-   This way a Player's login status and other connection-critical things can survive a server reboot (assuming the Portal is also not stopped, obviously).
+   This way a Player's login status and other connection-critical things can survive a server reboot (assuming the Portal is not stopped at the same time, obviously).

 Sessionhandlers
 ---------------